What You’ll Learn 💾

 Export properties

-File export in DewesoftX offers several properties which you can use to correctly export data to your desired format.
+File export in DewesoftX offers several options to ensure data is exported correctly in the desired format.

 Type of data

-Select the type of data from the data export drop-down list.
+Choose the type of data from the Data Export drop-down list:

 Full speed data

-Real: export the real part of the values.
+Real: exports the real part of the values.

-Imag: export the imaginary part of the values.
+Imag: exports the imaginary part of the values.

 Reduced data